-The first time I heard about the Cold War listening post on Teufelsberg (Devil’s Mountain) was watching the BBC ‘Berlin’ documentary by Matt Frei.
+The first time I heard about the Cold War listening post on Teufelsberg (German for Devil’s Mountain) was watching the BBC ‘Berlin’ documentary by Matt Frei.
 Standing in the tower below one of the listening domes, with the canvas sheeting flapping about him in the wind, Frei explained the history of the listening post and the mountain of rubble it stands upon and I was determined to go there when I next visited Berlin.

 The Teufelsberg was formed of the rubble deposited at the edge of the Grunewald forest at the end of World War II, as the Allies cleared it from Berlin.
 Some estimates suggest that there is as much as 12 million cubic metres or the equivalent of 400,000 houses there.